 Sophia Smith, MD is recognized by the American Health Council as “Best in Medicine” for her outstanding contributions to the medical field.
-A pediatric critical care medicine intensivist in the Children’s National Medical Center’s pediatric intensive care unit in Chevy Chase, Md., Dr. Smith performs intensive care and emergency medical duties, among other responsibilities.
+A pediatric critical care medicine intensivist in the Children’s National Medical Center’s pediatric intensive care unit in Chevy Chase, Md., Dr. Sophia Smith, MD performs intensive care and emergency medical duties, among other responsibilities.
 While she has held her current role for 15 years, she has spent over 25 years in the healthcare industry garnering comprehensive skills and knowledge in asthma, organ donation, pediatric emergency medicine, improving resuscitation codes and processes.

 At a young age, Dr. Smith developed a fascination in the pediatric field as she often volunteered to help and collaborate with children with physical and mental disabilities.
 The experience fueled her desire to seek a profession that allowed her to help children in any setting.
 After earning a bachelor’s degree from the University of Florida in 1988, She enrolled at the University of Florida College of Medicine and earned a medical degree in 1992.
 She completed a pediatric residency at the Baylor College of Medicine in 1995.
 Her rigorous academic and professional training concluded with a pediatric critical care medicine fellowship at Baylor College of Medicine in 1998.